 Here at Dizzy Pig, and with many of our faithful fans, barbecue season goes all year long.
 But winter weather and the short days drive even avid outdoor cooks into the kitchen.
 Real life can get in the way too, and most people don’t cook outside every day.
-Fortunately, Dizzy Pig seasonings are just as useful and flavorful when you aren’t cooking outside!
+Fortunately, Dizzy Pig seasonings are just as useful and flavorful when you are cooking inside!
 What’s really going on behind the scenes is that Dizzy Pig is a favorite way for people to get great flavor onto their food, whether:

 Pan searing . . .
 Broiling . . .
 Roasting . . .
 Braising . . .
 Crock pot cookin’ . . .
 Stir frying . . .
 Flavoring dips, salsas, pizza, popcorn, nuts . . . it’s endless.